bowlercbtlabs/Github-Introduction-Lab-1/README.md

 Introduction to GitHub

-In this video I configure and explain the following:
+In this video I explain the following:

 - What is github?
    - used to store files/code